service navigation

 Executive Committee

 The EASP is managed by an Executive Committee.
 Its members are elected for a six year term.
-The structure, the activities and the function of the Executive Committee were decided on by the founders of the EAESP and by the early membership (see Historical Information).
+The structure, the activities and the function of the Executive Committee were decided on by the founders of the EAESP and by the early membership (see easp.eu/history/).
 Since then, its structure, activities and function have undergone only minor changes.

 The function and the activities of the Executive Committee are stipulated in Articles 25 to 36 of the Association and may be summarized as follows: